These are the best Black Friday 2023 carrier deals so far

 - iPhone 15 (128 GB): $12.55/month if trading in the iPhone 13 on select plans.
 Must return within two years.
 Those wanting to keep the device can pay $30/month for 24 months.

-- Samsung Galaxy S23: $0/month when trading in the Galaxy S21.
+- Samsung Galaxy S23: $0 down, $0/month when trading in the Galaxy S21.
 Must return within two years.

 - Mobile and internet bundle: each service is available for $55/month for 24 months.
 While this isn’t a deal on the mobile side (as bundled plans start at $55/month), Rogers’s website states that ‘Ignite Internet’ is available for $55/month.
 The details don’t specify which plan, but Rogers’ cheapest Ignite Internet plan is priced at $64.99 on its own.